GoodSync Connect Manual

 SysUserID = "Server\\John Smith"

-OS UserID, used for Impersonation.
+System UserID, used for Impersonation.

 SysUserPwdProt = ""

-OS User Password, encrypted by local OS per-machine encryption, cannot be copied to other computers.
+System User Password, encrypted by local OS per-machine encryption, cannot be copied to other computers.
+Applies only to Windows.

-IsAdmin = Yes/No
+IsAdmin = Yes|No

-Is this User an Administrator of this Server.
-If not, then Admin WebUI commands and Manage API are not available to this User.
+If No, then the Admin Web UI commands and the Manage API are not available to this User.

 ReadOnly = No